 The majority of all IBM compatible (PC) users have Microsoft Windows installed on their computer.
-A good method of determining if you are running Microsoft Windows 95 or later is to look for the "Start Button" in the corner of your screen.
-If you see this button you are running Microsoft Windows.
-To determine what version of Windows you are using see the Windows version page.
+A good method of determining if you are running Microsoft Windows 95 or later is to look for the Start menu button in the bottom-left corner of your screen.
+If you see the Start menu button on your taskbar, you are running Microsoft Windows.

-- A Microsoft Windows logo or Microsoft Windows flag but no start button often indicates an earlier version of Microsoft Windows such as Microsoft Windows 3.11.
+- A Microsoft Windows logo or Microsoft Windows flag but no start button often indicates an earlier version of Microsoft Windows, such as Microsoft Windows 3.11.

-- A red hat in the corner of the screen - Computer is running Red Hat linux.
+- A red hat in the corner of the screen - Computer is running Red Hat Linux.

 - A green or blue "L" in the corner of the screen - Computer is running Lindows or Linspire.

 - A gray or black foot print in the corner of the screen you have GNOME running on a Linux or Unix variant.